Go wild at Wordsworth House in the holidays

 Whatever the weather, there will be plenty to keep families busy at Wordsworth House and Garden during the school holidays in 2020.

-Dress up, play with traditional toys and games, write with a quill and ink, follow the ‘Let’s count like a Cumbrian trail’ and get hands-on in the cosy working kitchen.
+Dress up, play with traditional toys and games, write with a quill and ink, follow William and Dorothy’s lost animals trail and get hands-on in the cosy working kitchen.

 If the sun is out, head out into William’s inspiring childhood garden for more clues and games, to meet our friendly mini-flock of heritage chickens and let off some steam.